-If you’re looking for a pet, there are two main ways to find one.
+If you’re looking for a pet Pomeranian, there are two main ways to find one.
 It’s quite common that people will suggest talking to a breeder who gets his dogs involved in titles and shows as your best option.
-Some will say shows don’t matter and you can get a pet from anywhere if that’s all you want.
+Some will say shows don’t matter and you can get a pet Pomeranian dog from anywhere if that’s all you want.

 One of the main reasons behind dog shows is to test your new canine friend against the standards set for his specific breed.
 Evaluations are done on temperament, type, gait, appearance, movement and soundness.

-Type: The type of breed covers character, appearance, temperament, bone structure, condition and movement.
+Breed type covers character, appearance, temperament, bone structure, condition and movement.
 The breed type is a combination of each of these facets.
 It also possesses a character that’s specific to the essence of that particular breed; in the Pomeranian it’s a blend of carriage, temperament and behavior.

-Gait: The dog’s gait is how well he moves.
-Ideally he should move freely, with no trace of bad structure or sickness.
+The dog’s gait is how well he moves.
+Ideally he should move freely, with no trace of bad structure.

-Soundness: This happens when your Pom’s physical and mental health are good, all faculties and organs function correctly and everything is in balance.
+This happens when your Pom dog’s physical and mental health are good, all faculties and organs function correctly and everything is in balance.

 A Pomeranian is an energetic, proud dog.
 He’s highly intelligent, enthusiastic, keen to learn and will be fiercely loyal to his family and handler.
 A Pom is a great show dog.
 He’s a fine companion because he’s affectionate, loving and docile.
 He’s a very independent toy breed, is inquisitive, active and alert.

-Now you have a better understanding about dog shows, you’re possibly still unsure why this is important, especially if you only want him for a family pet.
+Now you have a better understanding about dog shows, you’re possibly still unsure why this is important, especially if you only want a pom dog for a family pet.

 You obviously selected a Pomeranian for a few particular reasons.
 You have already put in the necessary research.
 Pomeranians are glamorous balls of fluff, highly intelligent and they’re ideal companions because they can sit beside you, at your feet or somewhere close by because they love being with people.

-Responsible breeders always try to keep these positive, definitive attributes.
+Responsible Pomeranian breeders always try to keep these positive, definitive attributes.